umine-io/ProMiner/更新claymore版本说明.md

 # Step 1.

+## select the 2nd item from the boot menu

+# Step 2.

 ## Download updated claymore version from github.com.

-# Step 2.
+# Step 3.

 ## unzip the file and rename the folder name to 'claymore'.

-# Step 3.
+# Step 4.

 ## allow the file 'ethdcrminer64' run as a program.

-# Step 4.
+# Step 5.

 ## copy the folder 'claymore' to the path '/home/umine/mining/'.

-# Step 5.
+# Step 6.

 ## reboot